pen1064/Food_Image_Query/README.md

 # Food_Image_Query
-Just a rapid proof-of-concept (5 hrs) for my app and practice\
+Just a rapid proof-of-concept (5 hrs) for the iSO app that I am working on and practice\
 Downsize the database for idea testing.
 The data is from Food Images (Food-101).
 You can download it from https://www.kaggle.com/datasets/kmader/food41

 # Steps: